barseghyanartur/ska/docs/index.rst

         'valid_until': 1387616469.0
     }

-If you for some reason prefer a lower level implementation, read the same section in the `Advanced usage` chapter.
+If you for some reason prefer a lower level implementation, read the same section in the `Advanced usage (low-level)`_ chapter.

 Recipient side
 ~~~~~~~~~~~~~~